-This reflects The Route – Finance’s own experience, as in 2018, the The Route completed a record breaking number of deals, with the majority of funds in respect of development deals.
+This reflects The Route – Finance’s own experience, as in 2018, The Route completed a record-breaking number of deals, with the majority of funds in respect of development deals.

 Fast forward to the present day and Alternative Finance products are much more familiar to businesses and to brokers.
 That’s not to say that this revolution is complete.
 The British Business Bank survey notes that many – indeed a majority – of SMEs are not aware of alternative financial products.
 There are also regional differences in awareness.